cassandrale179/lunar/README.md

-# lunarlander
+# Lunar
-A rocket shooting game written in Python
+A rocket shooting game written in Python.